Online Companion to Mitchell Hamline Law Review

 After the 2016 combination of the William Mitchell Law Review and Hamline Law Review, the new-yet-old Mitchell Hamline Law Review revamped Sua Sponte.
 As of 2017, the online-only issue publishes a larger roster of articles than in previous years and is broadly “Minnesota”-themed, featuring articles on Minnesota topics and/or by Minnesota authors.
 This theme allows Sua Sponte to continue to publish work by Mitchell Hamline School of Law faculty and students while engaging more deeply with topics of interest to the local community.
 Whether an article gets its “Minnesota” credentials through its topic or its author, Sua Sponte aims to showcase the vibrancy of the Minnesota legal community in a format that is easily accessible to all.

-Volume 43 of Sua Sponte is comprised of four articles, described below.
-As with all Mitchell Hamline Law Review articles, Sua Sponte Volume 43 articles are permanently available in the Issue Archive.
+Continuing with the Minnesota-theme, Volume 45 of Sua Sponte will be comprised of four articles.
+As with all Mitchell Hamline Law Review articles, Sua Sponte Volume articles are permanently available in the Issue Archive.

 - Patrick Kennedy: “Sick Over It: Evaluating the Impact of the Twin Cities’ Safe and Sick Time Statutes”Posted August 8